 Enlarged prostate treatment

 Treatment options depend on your general health, severity of symptoms and size of the prostate.
-There are a number of treatment options available to help ease symptoms, but it is important to understand the details of each specific treatment and consult with your doctor before making a final decision:
+A number of treatment options are available to help ease symptoms, but it is important to understand the details of each specific treatment and consult with your doctor before making a final decision:

 - Combination therapy combines two drugs (namely an alpha blocker and an inhibitor) together to relax the bladder muscles and relieve symptoms of BPH.

 - Oral medication can improve urine flow and reduce symptoms.